-Income from a significant stake in a business is taxed at a flat rate of 25%.
-A significant stake in a business is defined as holding at least 5% of its shares, options, or profit-sharing certificates, either alone or jointly with a tax partner.
+Income stemming from significant business ownership falls within the second box, taxed at a fixed 25%.
+This pertains to a stake of at least 5% in shares, options, or profit-sharing certificates, whether solely or jointly with a tax partner.

-VAT, also known as the Belasting over de Toegevoegde Waarde or btw in Dutch, is levied on the supply of products and services provided in the Netherlands, as well as on importation and ‘intra-European' purchase of commodities.
-VAT is levied at three different rates: 21, 9, and 0%.
+For businesses operating as legal entities, Value Added Tax (VAT), known as Belasting over de Toegevoegde Waarde or btw in Dutch, is pertinent.
+This tax is applicable to the provision of goods and services within the Netherlands, importation, and ‘intra-European' purchase of goods.
+VAT is categorized into three rates: 21%, 9%, and 0%.

-VAT is charged at a normal rate of 21%.
-The lower 9% VAT rate applies to some basic needs, certain energy-saving insulation operations on homes, and certain e-publications.
+The standard VAT rate is set at 21%.
+A reduced 9% VAT rate is applicable to essential goods, specific energy-saving insulation for homes, and certain e-publications.

-Nationals of the United States, Canada, Japan, Australia, and New Zealand, as well as any non-EU/EEA/Swiss foreign nationals, must get an "authorization temporary stay" (MVV) from the Dutch embassy or consulate in their home country before entering the Netherlands.
+For nationals of the United States, Canada, Japan, Australia, New Zealand, and non-EU/EEA/Swiss foreign nationals, securing an "authorization temporary stay" (MVV) from the Dutch embassy or consulate in their home country is essential prior to entering the Netherlands.